Twists of Fate That Saved These People’s Lives on 9/11

 Crystal Brown-Tatum, CEO and president of Crystal Clear Communications, says it was her decision to end a relationship that may have saved her life.
 “In 2001, I was engaged to be married and planned to relocate to New York City in June.
 I had a job offer from Morgan Stanley Dean Witter, working in Twin Tower Two.
 Unfortunately, I discovered some things that caused me to call off the wedding and subsequent move.
 When 9/11 happened, I was numb, because I would have been working in World Trade Tower 2 on that Tuesday.
 Going through a broken engagement was painful, but it was a twist of fate that possibly saved my life.”
 New York City wasn’t the only place in America targeted that day, so was the Washington D.C. area.
-Find out 14 fascinating facts about the Pentagon you may not know.

 He’s never been so thankful for car trouble

 On September 10, 2001, George Keith drove his brand-new BMW through Central Park when the vehicle shifted into first gear unexpectedly.
 He made an appointment at the dealership for seven the following morning with the hopes of making it to an 8 a.m. meeting in downtown Manhattan.
 Keith tells Reader’s Digest that what happened next was one inconvenience he will never complain about.
 “I got to the BMW dealership at seven, but the mechanics refused to work before eight, so I waited an hour for a three-minute repair.
 I left the shop and raced down the expressway to get to my meeting, on the 73rd floor of Tower Two of the World Trade Center,” he recalls.